andreasmolnardev/unduck-custombangs/README.md

 Don't forget to enable cahing in your reverse proxy for optimal performance

+Also, some features (accessing the clipboard) require HTTPS

 ## The config.json file
 The config file is located at /app/config/config.json